prior-art-archive/migration-2019/README.md

 Once we've got things working in dev, we can move on to prod.

-1. Setup/configure prod ElasticSearch 5.6.16 deployments
+1. Setup/configure prod ElasticSearch 5.6.16 deployment
 2. Re-index existing v2-prod data (unsure how; at worst, download/reupload all `priorart-sftp-prod` contents and relevant drag-and-drop uploads)
 3. Migrate v1-prod's data from S3 (`prior-art-archive-sftp` → `priorart-sftp-prod`)